nathan-gs/nathan-gs.github.com/_posts/2024-01-13-ha-degree-days-with-occupancy.md

 ### Occupancy and Hours at Home

-Let's first start with measuring our occupancy.
+Let's first start with measuring our occupancy, a binary sensor named `anyone_home` is created in Home Assistant to intuitively capture the occupancy status.

 {% raw %}
 ```yaml